tuomaseerola/tuomaseerola.github.io/book.md

 ---
 layout: page
-title: Music and Science - A Guide to Empirical Research (Book)
+title: Music and Science - A Guide to Empirical Research
 permalink: /book/
 published: true
 ---